The 12 Best Snowboard Brands of 2023

 1. Burton

-If you ask any experienced snowboarder what the best brands are, you are more than likely going to see Burton on the number one spot.
-And it’s no wonder – Burton is one of the older players on the market and the most recognizable snowboarding gear brand altogether.
+If you ask any experienced snowboarder what the best brands are, you will likely see Burton in the top spot.
+And it’s no wonder—Burton is one of the older players on the market and the most recognizable snowboarding gear brand overall.

-Started from just a barn in 1977, Burton now manufacturers a wide range of snowboarding gear pretty much for any skill level.
-Snowboards, boots, bindings, protection gear, jackets, hats – Burton has everything to offer to aspiring snowboarders.
+Starting from just a barn in 1977, Burton now manufactures a wide range of snowboarding gear for pretty much any skill level.
+Burton has everything to offer aspiring snowboarders: snowboards, boots, bindings, protection gear, jackets, and hats.

-Burton is represented particularly well in the high end, which is going to make this company more appealing to experienced snowboarders.
+Burton is represented particularly well in the high end, making this company more appealing to experienced snowboarders.
 Skilled athletes probably don’t need to be introduced to Burton.

-One thing that you may particularly like about Burton is that the company is pursuing a sustainable manufacturing process.
-Compliant with Fair Labor Association, Burton claims to provide a safe and healthy environment for its workers.
+One thing you may particularly like about Burton is that the company is pursuing a sustainable manufacturing process.
+Compliant with the Fair Labor Association, Burton claims to provide workers a safe and healthy environment.

 Burton also claims that their products are produced without the use of harmful substances like heavy metals, phthalates, or chlorinated solvents.
 The company works hard as well to minimize air and water emissions during the manufacturing process.